umraogemini/cr-groovy/README.md

 5. (Optional) Connect to Grafana

 You can deploy Grafana using Terraform + Helm as well, and configure it to use Prometheus as a data source.

+Hi Tao,

+The Terraform code for log-based metrics is working fine, and the alert emails are being received.
+However, I added the project ID in the code, but it's not showing in the email notification.
+I tried different approaches, but the project ID still doesn’t appear in the email.

+Also, when I use my personal email for testing, the project ID is displayed correctly.
+But when I use the GCP xMatters notification email, the project ID does not show—although the rest of the data is displayed correctly, even when I hardcode the project ID in the message text.